sebastianspicker/alarm-broker/README.md

 A working tree for alarm-broker with an evolving implementation history.

 ## Overview
-alarm-broker documents maintained build commands, known limits, and remaining work.
+alarm-broker keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: core-build-out.
 The useful early notes have been carried forward.